hamza-sahin/freedx-backtest/tv-readme.md

-█ [b]FreedX Backtest[/b]

-Our TradingView strategy template empowers users to effortlessly backtest any indicator, enhancing their trading strategy's effectiveness.
+█ Our strategy template empowers TradingView users to effortlessly backtest any indicator, enhancing their trading strategy's effectiveness.
+In addition, users can create automated alerts for seemless connection to Exchanges.
 This document details our template's features and how to utilize them effectively.

 █ [b] Trading Date Settings [/b]